Naan Mahaan Alla (soundtrack): Background

 While Suseenthiran earlier worked with V. Selvaganesh for his previous film Vennila Kabadi Kuzhu (2009), he opted for Yuvan Shankar Raja to compose music for Naan Mahaan Alla; he found the background music was crucial in the film's second half, which was the reason for Yuvan's involvement.
 The film would mark Yuvan's third collaboration with Karthi after Paruthiveeran (2007) and Paiyaa (2010).

 The film's soundtrack featured five songs, while only three of them were used in the film in their entirety.
 The track "Oru Maalai Neram" was excluded from the film; the song was performed by Javed Ali and Shilpa Rao, the latter in her Tamil playback debut.
 The song "Va Va Nilava Pudichi" is repeated at the end of the album, with singer Rahul Nambiar credited for both.
 Nambiar, however, stated on his Facebook site that two versions were recorded featuring his and Haricharan's voice, respectively, but that both songs in the album were rendered by Haricharan only and his own version wasn't included at all.

-Before the film's music release, Yuvan claimed on Twitter that the song "Iragai Pole" was one of his favorites, on which he had worked for days.
-After watching the film, he remixed and reworked that song and altered the orchestration to match the visuals.
-According to Karthi, Yuvan had worked for 12 days for the score of the second half, which has "hardly any dialogues", adding that he was the one "who narrates the story in the second half through his music".
+According to Karthi, Yuvan worked for 12 days for the score of the second half, which "hardly has any dialogues", adding that he was the one "who narrates the story in the second half through his music".